 We trialled the best seaming and thread weights, as using cellulose threads can have its drawbacks.
 My machinist and I worked together to ensure there was no compromise to durability.
 We upgraded our bar-tack machine to add additional strength and we sourced durable buttons and created a button attachment method to compete with a metal button's ability to be stressed.
 No detail was too small to consider.

 Now, here we are in 2021 with our first capsule collection of denim pieces after years of research and development; A hero denim trench, a cropped denim jacket, a fitted super high waisted skirt and a pair of tailored shorts.
 Each were designed to mould to the wearer's body and develop a fade over time (as any raw denim will).
 Instead of using traditional trims like nickel rivets and buttons or zippers, we opted for our chunky corozo nut buttons, a recycled inner pocket and the use of bar tacks in cellulose thread to add strength to high pressure areas.
 This means our denim range is 100% cellulose based, recyclable (mechanically or chemically) and technically biodegradable.
 Not to mention its reliance on a surplus yarn and using what already exists.

 One thing about raw denim, is it requires a slightly different care approach than regular, washed or heavily pre-distressed denim may, including, perhaps, not washing it at all.
 I wrote about that in detail in Caring for Raw Denim.

-Want news and latest articles direct to your inbox?
-Sign up here.
+Get good emails full of our news and latest articles direct to your inbox here.